hockyg/plumed-tutorial-force2/INSTRUCTIONS.md

 ### Getting transition times versus force for a double well

 Perform MetaD using the options below to predict kinetics at different forces.
-In the figure, I show results from computing the unbinding time using 40 runs with independent seeds for each _pulling_ force from 0 to 1 (be careful with the sign).
+In the figure, we show results from computing the unbinding time using 40 runs with independent seeds for each _pulling_ force from 0 to 1 (be careful with the sign).
 As you can see, the time goes down exponentially, following Bell's law.
 Can you extract the transition distance from this figure?

-Note that here I used reduced units.
-An example pesmd input file is given at [this link](inputs/doublewell_rates.pesmd.input)
+Note that here we used reduced units.
+An example pesmd input file is given at [this link](inputs/doublewell_rates.pesmd.input).

 Fill in the blanks below to turn on calculation of the acceleration factor, and use the COMMITTOR function to stop simulations when the system crosses the barrier (e.g. at x=15.5)